 "...venturing out on a safari in the rainy season offers more than shaving off money and crowds.
 The wet seasons (March to June and October to December) also have luminous sunsets and plenty of animals nurturing their young – excellent reasons to brave the rain (which, by the way, is patchy rather than perpetual downfall)."

 The shoulder seasons which fall between the low and peak periods offer similar advantages to the low seasons.
-Falling at the start and end of the rains, the shoulder seasons are often the best time to go on safari in East Africa in terms of balancing cost, game viewing, visitor numbers and weather.
+Falling at the start and end of the rains, the shoulder seasons are often the best times to go on safari in East Africa in terms of balancing cost, game viewing, visitor numbers and weather.
 The shoulder season between the long and short rains - from January to March, is actually considered by some safari veterans to be the best time to go game viewing in Kenya and Tanzania.

-1. Save Money
+1. Save Money in Off-Peak Times

 These higher costs can put budget conscious travellers off, but the good news is that prices drop during the off-peak times of the year, bringing these classical safari destinations within reach.
-One of the reasons prices fall is because mainstream travel advice is to avoid the rainy seasons and that winter game viewing is best.
-Also, most travellers tend to travel during the northern hemisphere summer and over Christmas and New Years.
+One of the reasons prices fall is because mainstream travel advice is to avoid the rainy seasons and aim for winter as game viewing is best.
+Also, most travellers tend to travel during the northern hemisphere's summer holidays and over Christmas and New Years.

-2. Dodge the Crowds
+2. Escape the Crowds

 This is also when flocks of migratory birds arrive for the wet summer season.
-The Great Lakes attract a bright and diverse array of birdlife - making low season a magical time for bird watching enthusiasts!
+The Great Lakes attract a bright and diverse array of birdlife - making the low season a magical time for bird watching enthusiasts!
 Lake Nakuru attracts over 400 migratory bird species from across the planet.

 4. Pretty & Photographic Times of the Year

 The rainy seasons offer excellent conditions for photography in East Africa's top game parks, which come alive with the rains.
-In the wet seasons the light is intense and moody, and the dramatic sunsets are spectacular.
+In the wet seasons, the light is intense and moody, and the dramatic sunsets are spectacular.
 This is when the grasslands are green and the skies dramatic with billowing rain clouds.
 The showers settle the dust, leaving the air, landscapes and vegetation fresh, crisp and vivid.